-I’ve spent a lot of time in hotels in my life, but all of them have been, well, built, when I got there.
+I’ve spent a lot of time in hotels in my life, but all of them have been, well, built when I got there.
 With walls and bathroom fixtures and everything.
 So when I got the opportunity to visit the new Hilton Puerto Vallarta Resort to do some pre-urban exploration Mexico.
-Before it was finished, I decided it would be a perfect opportunity for a website with the word “unfinished” in the title, but actually has a dearth of articles about unfinished things.
+Before it was finished, I decided it would be a perfect opportunity for a website with the word “unfinished” in the title, but has a shortage of articles about unfinished things.

 The Hilton Puerto Vallarta Resort is just five minutes south of Gustavo Diaz Ordaz International Airport (PVR) and a ten minute drive from Puerto Vallarta’s city center.
 It’s right in the middle of the city’s large hotel zone, so its close to all the malls, shopping, and dining in the area.
 Apparently it will have a buffet and a la carte gourmet dining, limitless beverages, 24-hour room service, daytime activities, recreational amenities, and live nightly entertainment.
 And this is all on the beach.

 As you can see, I’m holding plans and diagrams for the finished product.
 Also, that water in the pool?
 That’s not supposed to be there.
 That’s rain water.

 When I was there, the resort was supposed to open in three week, and be finished in two.
 And it still pretty much looked like this.

 When it’s done, the resort will have 257 luxury rooms.
 Hopefully, they will all have cool bathtubs like this.

 What is this?